Sensaphone/ValuStor/doc/UsageGuide.md

 ## JSON Document Storage
 ValuStor can be used as a JSON document store.
-Follow the JSON for Modern C++ [integration instructions](https://github.com/Sensaphone/ValuStor#json) to enable JSON support in ValuStor.
+Follow the [integration instructions](https://github.com/Sensaphone/ValuStor#json) to enable JSON for Modern C++ support in ValuStor.

 It is important to setup an appropriate primary key.
 This can be as simple as a UUID or a more complex combination of fields.
-If a [clustering key](https://docs.datastax.com/en/cql/3.1/cql/ddl/ddl_compound_keys_c.html) is used in order to store multiple documents under the same partition key, the total size of the documents should be kept under 10MB for maximum storage efficiency.
+If a [clustering key](https://docs.datastax.com/en/cql/3.1/cql/ddl/ddl_compound_keys_c.html) is used for storing multiple documents under the same partition key, the total size of the documents should be kept under 10MB to maximize cache efficiency.
 Multiple documents can only be retrieved in a single `retrieve()` if they share the same partition key.

 If you handle your JSON data in string form, you can do the following:
 ```C++